 Students may elect to take a maximum of six credit hours of approved workshops to be accepted as part of the credit for the degree.
 These hours would be included as part of approved transfer credit if taken at other accredited institutions.

-All students seeking a Master of Arts in Education are required to complete the following courses:
+All students seeking a Master of Arts in Education are required to complete the Core Curriculum within each program page.